blind/arcaded/README.md

 # Arcaded
 Building myself an arcade stick to support different types of consoles/computers.
-The plan is to find a fitting micro controller (with enough GPIO pin) to handle the interface with the different machines.
+Right now it's using a Arduino nano to interface with the consoles.

 ## Machines
 These are the machines I want to support.